 She co-edited the book Treating Young Veterans: Promoting Resilience Through Practice and Advocacy, and she has authored and co-authored numerous book chapters, academic articles, and conference presentations.
 As a Fahs-Beck fellow, she explored the civic legacy of the Civil Rights Era, and received the Sheila Starks Dudley Research Award from the African American Research Foundation.

-Cameron-Kelly holds a Ph.D. and M.S.W., both from Fordham University, and a B.A. from Temple University.
+Cameron-Kelly holds a PhD and an MSW from Fordham University as well as a BA from Temple University.

 To learn more about Adelphi University’s online programs and download a brochure, fill out the fields below or call us at 888.252.4110 to talk with one of our enrollment counselors.